 2. Git configuration.

-When Git is installed, it's time to configure it, so that generated messages would have correct information.
+When Git is installed, it's time to configure it, so that generated messages would have the correct information.

 git config --global user.name "your_username"